Friedrich Schenker: Life

 As a master student of Paul Dessau at the Academy of Arts, Berlin from 1973 to 1975, Schenker received important impulses for his artistic motivation and aesthetics.
 His membership in the Berlin Academy of Arts from 1986 onwards was followed ten years later by admission to the Sächsische Akademie der Künste as well as the Freie Akademie der Künste zu Leipzig.
 Until 1989 he was a member of the board of the Association of composers and musicologists of the GDR.

-Since 1982 Schenker has been a freelance musician and composer as well as consultant for new music at the Leipzig Gewandhaus (until 1989) and received lectureships for music composition and improvisation at the Hochschule für Musik und Theater Leipzig.
-From 2000 to 2002 he was theatre composer at the Staatstheater Kassel.
+From 1982, Schenker was a freelance musician and composer.
+He was a consultant for new music at the Leipzig Gewandhaus (until 1989) and received lectureships for music composition and improvisation at the Hochschule für Musik und Theater Leipzig.
+From 2000 to 2002, he was theatre composer at the Staatstheater Kassel.

 Schenker died in Berlin on 8 February 2013 at the age of 70 after a serious illness.
 He is buried at the Dorotheenstadt Cemetery.